mxmzb/react-native-gesture-detector/README.md

 | `x`          |                     `0`                     | `number` | The coordinate of the absolute center of the cursor relatively to the parent container.                                                  |
 | `y`          |                     `0`                     | `number` | The coordinate of the absolute center of the cursor relatively to the parent container.                                                  |
 | `throttleMs` | `50` in dev build, `25` in production build | `number` | A performance optimization.
 Sets the time delay between each rerender of the repositioned cursor.
 You probably don't want to touch this. |

-## Roadmap

-- [ ] Write some tests
-- [ ] Make one more cool example
-- [ ] Create a component, that will create gesture coordinates from your gesture

 ## License